How to Brew Espresso in a Moka PotCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Step 6 – Check Coffee Levels and Stir

-When the top of the pot is full of coffee, remove from stove.
-Hazel brown foam appears just seconds before the coffee is completely done.
-Before pouring coffee, stir it in the upper chamber with a small spoon.
+When the top of the Moka Pot is full of coffee and hazel brown foam begins to appear out of the spout, remove from stove.
+This foam appears just seconds before the coffee is completely done, so as soon as it appears, your brew is done!
+Before pouring coffee, it’s optional to stir it in a little bit in the upper chamber with a small spoon.

 Step 7 – Serve Your Espresso

 Pour your coffee into a fancy cup and ta-da!
-Strong espresso-like coffee for your favorite espresso drink.
+If done correctly, you’ll have yourself a cup of boldly-flavored, robust, heavy-bodied coffee.
 For clean up, wash by hand with warm water and dry thoroughly with towel.
 Make sure all the parts are completely dry before putting it back together.

 Step 8 – Steam Milk For a Fancy Espresso Drink